DistroFdn/to/README.md

 - How to run

-Ok, now you have to know this:

-> use **python3 to.py -s** to run the app
+> use **./to.py** to run.
 >
-> if you run this with no args, app will return you just help
+> this software now is in beta version, is mean it's contain bug's. we are doing our best to make it better.

 ---

-So, enjoy and give star :)
+we wish you enjoy of it.